gromacs/gromacs/docs/gmxapi/userguide/install.rst

 between python versions.

-If you are working in a development branch of the repository, note that the upstream branch may be reset to ``master`` after a new release is tagged.
+If you are working in a development branch of the repository, note that the upstream branch may be reset to ``main`` after a new release is tagged.
 In general, but particularly on the ``devel`` branch, when you do a :command:`git pull`, you should use the ``--rebase`` flag.